colebarnes7/Project-4/README.md

 ## Topic Overview

-Digital payments and cyber criminal activities are evovling and fraud is very common for both Card-Present and Card-not present type of payments.
+Digital payments and cyber criminal activities are evolving and fraud is very common for both Card-Present and Card-not present type of payments.
 A dataset containing information on credit card fraud was analyzed using machine learning classification models to determine trends in fraudulent purchases.

 ## Dataset